Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Privacy Preservation in the Real World

+The results in \fig{amplitudes} show that the distortion caused by one UAP can be controlled by performing constant multiplication.
+Hence, to create a UAP that has similar results to $\delta_{300}$, we can multiply $\delta_{150}$ by two in real time.
+To reflect realistic use of the UAP, we choose $\delta_{150}$ as the UAP added by the TED, manually tune its volume, and report its distortion using the SNR.
+A similar configuration is used for the random perturbations.
 We start by evaluating our framework using the setup and configuration described above.
-Then, to better understand the framework's capabilities, we perform the following set of experiments that examine the different elements in a real-world scenario: 1) change the VoIP application from Skype to Zoom; 2) examine the UAP's effect on different speakers; 3) evaluate the UAP on audio samples of different lengths; and 4) assess whether the UAP is transferable to an unknown ASR model, Kaldi~\cite{povey2011kaldi}.
-In all of the experiments we perform the same evaluation process and use the same metrics, but we change one of the components (application, speaker, sample length, target ASR model) in each experiment.
+Then, to better understand the framework's capabilities, we perform the following set of experiments that examine the different elements in a real-world scenario: 1) change the VoIP application from Skype to Zoom, Slack, and Google Meet; 2) examine the UAP's effect on different speakers; and 3) evaluate the UAP on audio samples of different lengths.
+We perform the same evaluation process using the same metrics, but we change one of the components (application, speaker, sample length) in each experiment.